 - While the cinnamon rolls are baking, make the browned butter glaze.
-In a medium saucepan placed over medium heat on your stove top, heat the butter until bubbling whilst whisking continuously.
-Continue to whisk and heat the butter until a foam appears on the top and the butter devlopes from a pale yellow to a rich golden brown and it smells nutty.
-At this point remove the butter from the heat and pour into a separate bowl, scraping the browned bits off the bottom, as this is where the flavour lies.
+In a medium saucepan placed over medium heat on your stovetop, heat the butter until bubbling whilst whisking continuously.
+Continue to whisk and heat the butter until a foam appears on the top, and the butter develops from a pale yellow to a rich golden brown, and it smells nutty.
+At this point, remove the butter from the heat and pour into a separate bowl, scraping the browned bits off the bottom, as this is where the flavour lies.
 Set aside for 20-30 minutes to cool down to room temperature.

-- In a sepaprate bowl, using a hand-held beaters and cream together the brown butter and cream cheese for about 5 minutes until pale and fluffy.
+- In a separate bowl, using electric hand-held beaters (or a stand mixer fitted with the beater attachment), cream together the brown butter and cream cheese for about 5 minutes until pale and fluffy.
 Mix in the powdered icing sugar, vanilla, salt and 1 tablespoon of milk until smooth.
 Add in an extra tablespoon of milk for a runnier consistency.
-The brown butter glaze shoul be a smooth spreadable consistency.
+The brown butter glaze should be a smooth, spreadable consistency.

 - When the cinnamon rolls are finished baking, let them cool for about 10 minutes.
 Spoon the glaze over the cinnamon rolls, using the back of a spoon to spread if desired.